The History Room

 does not come out very well, with the exception of Bulmers and the

-Butleigh experiments (the precursor to Long Ashton Research Station)!
+Butleigh experiments described above (the precursor to Long Ashton Research Station)!

 contents page